 - 4 ounces goat cheese

-- Preheat oven to 425 degrees F. Place the squash in a 9x13-inch baking dish.
+- Preheat oven to 425° F. Place the squash on a rimmed baking sheet lined with parchment paper.
 Drizzle with olive oil and sprinkle with salt and pepper.
 Toss to combine.
 Roast squash for about 30 minutes, gently stirring every 10 minutes until tender.
 Remove from oven and let cool.

 - Place butter in a small nonstick skillet and melt over low heat.
 Whisk in the honey, cinnamon, cayenne and salt.
 Add the walnuts and increase the heat to medium-low.
 Cook, stirring, for about 5 minutes until nuts are caramelized and lightly toasted.
 Remove from heat and let cool.

-- Combine all dressing ingredients in a bowl and whisk together.
+- Combine all dressing ingredients in a bowl and whisk together well.
 (Or combine in a mason jar and shake with the lid on to mix.)

 - Place the washed, chopped kale in a large bowl.
-Add the roasted butternut squash, pomegranate seeds, goat cheese and walnuts.
-Pour over the dressing and toss gently to combine.
+Pour the dressing over the kale and toss to combine.
+Add the roasted butternut squash, pomegranate seeds, goat cheese and candied walnuts.
+Toss gently.
+Serve.